mortonfox/twstat-web/README.md

 To request your Twitter archive:

 1. Visit https://twitter.com/settings/account
-1. Click on the "Request your archive" button.
+1. Click on the "Request your archive" button. (near the bottom of the settings page)
 1. Wait for an email from Twitter with a download link.